cwilso/WebMIDIAPIShim/README.md

 }
 ```

+####Use as npm package

+The WebMIDIAPIShim is also available as npm package, you can add it to your project like so:

+- open a terminal
+- cd to the root folder of your project
+- run `npm install web-midi-api`
+- now a folder node_modules has been created, in this folder you'll find a folder named web-midi-api

+If you are new to npm and using npm modules in your project please visit the [npm site](https://docs.npmjs.com/).

 ####Use with Nodejs

-You can use the polyfill in your Nodejs projects as well:
+You can use the WebMIDIAPIShim in your Nodejs projects as well.
+First install the npm package as described above, then add the package to your project like so:

 ```
 var navigator = require('web-midi-api');